eboard-boys/spatial-lib/README.md

 Library for determining acceleration, velocity, speed, and arc length.

 ## Mathematic functionality
+This mathematic functionality is intended to be decoupled from any hardware implementation details.
+Drivers for initialization and retrieving values from the accelerometer are independent of this.
+For testing the math functions, a dummy driver (will be made) available.

+### Determining velocity, speed, and distance
 This library gives helper functions for preforming Euler's Method in 3D space.

-For calculating arc length, the formula referenced is
+For calculating arc length (the distance traveled), the formula referenced is
 ```math
 s = \int_a^b{|{{d \vec r}\over {dt}}}|dt
 ```